 The National Ambient Air Quality Standards (NAAQS) are set by the U.S. Environmental Protection Agency (EPA) under authority of the Clean Air Act (US EPA, 2014).
 The NAAQS cover six criteria pollutants including carbon monoxide, lead, nitrogen dioxide (NO2), ozone, particle pollution (PM{2.5} and PM10), and sulfur dioxide (SO2) (US EPA, 2014).
-While ozone has health impacts, Goodkind et al. (2022) find ozone in NM is driven by pollution in other states and would be difficult to for policy makers to enforce regulations outside of those already in place.
+While ozone has health impacts, Goodkind et al. (2022) find ozone in NM is primarily driven by pollution in other states and would be difficult to for policy makers to enforce regulations outside of those already in place.
 PM{2.5} and its precursors (discussed below) can originate directly from O&G production and thus lie within the realm of control for both NM and TX regulators.
-Additionally, using data from Goodkind et al. (2023) allows isolating air quality from the changes in air quality due to O&G production emissions.
+Additionally, using data from Goodkind et al. (2023), allows for the isolation of air quality changes due to O&G production emissions.

 Air pollution is a byproduct of O&G production.
-PM{2.5} is particulate matter with a diameter less than 2.5 micrometers (PM{2.5}), measured as micrograms per cubic meter of air ($\mu g/m^3$) (New York Department of Health, 2018; US EPA, 2016).
+PM{2.5} is particulate matter with a diameter less than 2.5 micrometers (PM{2.5}), measured as micrograms per cubic meter of air (μ g/m3) (New York Department of Health, 2018; US EPA, 2016).
 PM{2.5} can occur naturally (i.e. dust) or can be created through human activity as primary PM{2.5} or a precursor pollutant.
 Precursor pollutants of PM{2.5} include volatile organic compounds (VOCs), nitrogen oxides (NO_x), sulfur dioxide (SO2), and ammonia (NH3) (Close, 2021).
 PM{2.5} is regulated by the EPA under the Clean Air Act of 1970 (U.S. EPA, 2016).
-Areas are categorized as nonattainment when their PM{2.5} levels exceed $12\mu g/m^3$ over a three-year average (U.S. EPA, 2014).
-The primary NAAQS standards are designed to "provide public health protection" implying that when non-attainment occurs there are public health risks (U.S. EPA, 2014).
+Areas are categorized as nonattainment when their PM{2.5} levels exceed 12 μ g/m3 over a three-year average (U.S. EPA, 2014).
+The primary NAAQS standards are designed to "provide public health protection" (U.S. EPA, 2014).

-Previous studies find PM{2.5} causes significant health effects including low birth weight and cardiovascular problems through mechanisms such as metabolic activation and inflammatory responses (Apte et al., 2015; Cao et al., 2013; Dockery et al., 1993; Erfanian & Collins, 2020; Feng et al., 2016; Loomis & Haefele, 2017).
+Previous studies find PM{2.5} causes significant health effects including low birth weight, asthma, and cardiovascular problems through mechanisms such as metabolic activation and inflammatory responses (Dockery et al., 1993; Dominici et al., 2006; Erfanian & Collins, 2020; Olstrup et al. 2022; Stafoggia et al., 2023; Wright et al., 2021).
 Dockery et al. (1993) provides one of the earliest papers on the connection between the size of particulate matter and associated health outcomes in the seminal "Harvard Six Cities Study."
-According to Cao et al. (2013) additional work by Dockery (2006, as cited in Cao et al., 2013) and Chow et al. (2006, as cited in Cao et al., 2013) provided the foundation for adding PM{2.5} as a value in the NAAQS rather than the existing "total suspended particulates" category the EPA was using.
+According to Cao et al. (2013) additional work by Dockery (2006, as cited in Cao et al., 2013) and Chow et al. (2006, as cited in Cao et al., 2013) provided the foundation for adding PM{2.5} to the NAAQS rather than the existing "total suspended particulates" category the EPA was using.

-Generally, particulate matter increases premature mortality risk across all populations however, Fong and Bell (2021, p.
-1) find immigrants to the U.S. face 2.11 more premature deaths than native born American (p.
-1).
-Additionally, Hill et al. (2019) find the impacts of higher PM{2.5} concentrations are intensified in the U.S. in locations with high income inequality.
+Generally, particulate matter increases premature mortality risk across all populations (Zanobetti and Schwartz, 2009), however, Olstrup et al. (2022) finds elevated risk among the young (<14 years) and the elderly (65+).
+This is in line with the meta-analysis results from Fan et al. (2015) that found increased PM{2.5} levels correspond with increased emergency room visits and are elevated for children.
+Di et al. (2017) using Medicare data on an older population finds higher PM{2.5} levels increase risk of mortality.
 Lelieveld et al. (2015) find outdoor air pollution from PM{2.5} contributes to 3.3 million premature deaths globally with the potential for that value to double by 2050.
 Problematic to the study of air quality is the inherent mobility of pollutants.
-Dedoussi et al. (2020, p.
-262) measure air quality and the transportation across state lines and found 41 percent of premature mortality from a state's emissions occur outside the state.
+Dedoussi et al. (2020) measure air quality and the transportation across state lines and found 41% of premature mortality from a state's emissions occur outside the state.